rc-kid/rckid/README.md

 > Be careful, for debugging under WSL, read the following [bug](https://github.com/microsoft/WSL/issues/8516) for now (installing gdb from the PPA as suggested in the discussion works for now)

+## Overview

+The repository consists of various frameworks, libraries and executables for different architectures.
+The most important ones are:

+- `include/platform` contains header only very low level hardware abstraction layer unifying all the platforms used (RP2040, ATTiny, etc.).
+The platform framework supports basic gpio operations, cpu features and i2c/spi communication
+- `include/utils` various utilities
+- `cartridges` contains the cartridges built for the RCKid.
+Each cartridge has its own image that can be flashed (see below)
+- `avr/rckid` is the firmware for the AVR chip that takes care of reading user input, monitoring charging & power consumption and power modes
+- `librckid` contains the RCKid SDK, see its own readme for more details.
+- `lbs` are 3rd party libraries used by the SDK
+- `utils` are various utilities for RCKid development
+- `hardware` contains schematics, PCB layout files and 3D models for the device and cartridges

 ## Quick Notes

 - Debug mode, activated when normal mode is entered while the select button is pressed